icyJoseph/context-hook-provider/README.md

 import React from "react";
 import ReactDOM from "react-dom";
 import { createStore } from "redux";
-import { Provider } from "redux-context-provider";
+import { Provider } from "context-hook-provider";

-// using createStore from directly from redux const store = createStore(reducer); // the regular redux store
+// using createStore directly from redux const store = createStore(reducer); // the regular redux store

 ReactDOM.render(